DiPT: Analogues

-Analogues of DiPT include dimethyltryptamine (DMT), diethyltryptamine (DET), dipropyltryptamine (DPT), diallyltryptamine (DALT), 5-MeO-DiPT, 4-HO-DiPT (iprocin), 5-HO-DiPT, 4-AcO-DiPT (ipracetin), 5,6-MDO-DiPT, methylisopropyltryptamine (MiPT), ethylisopropyltryptamine (EiPT), and propylisopropyltryptamine (PiPT), among others.
+Analogues of DiPT include dimethyltryptamine (DMT), diethyltryptamine (DET), dipropyltryptamine (DPT), diallyltryptamine (DALT), 5-MeO-DiPT, 4-HO-DiPT (iprocin), 5-HO-DiPT, 4-AcO-DiPT (ipracetin), 2-methyl-DiPT, 5,6-MDO-DiPT, methylisopropyltryptamine (MiPT), ethylisopropyltryptamine (EiPT), and propylisopropyltryptamine (PiPT), among others.

-2-Methyl-DiPT

-2-Methyl-DiPT, the 2-methyl derivative of DiPT, was mentioned by Alexander Shulgin in his book TiHKAL (Tryptamines I Have Known and Loved) as a potentially interesting analogue of DiPT that might likewise produce selective auditory effects.
-This was based on findings that other 2-methylated tryptamines like 2-methyl-DMT and 2-methyl-DET have also uniquely been found to produce DiPT-like auditory effects.
-However, 2-methyl-DiPT is not known to have been synthesized or tested.

 History

 DiPT was first described in the scientific literature by R. B. Barlow and colleagues by 1959.
 Alexander Shulgin disclosed the basic properties of DiPT in humans in 1976 based on unpublished findings of his cited to 1974.
 Subsequently, Shulgin described DiPT, along with 5-MeO-DiPT, in much greater detail in a 1980 journal article.
 He also described it in further detail in other articles published in the 1980s, as well as in his 1997 book TiHKAL (Tryptamines I Have Known and Loved).

 DiPT was encountered as a novel designer drug in Europe in 2005.
-However, DiPT appears to be relatively little used recreationally compared to other psychedelic drugs.
+However, it appears to be relatively little used recreationally compared to other psychedelic drugs.
 This may be related to its unusual effects, including lacking the typical recreational effects associated with psychedelic drugs.
+Hamilton Morris and Jason Wallach have intensively studied DiPT for over a decade at the University of the Sciences's Philadelphia College of Pharmacy.
+A literature review on DiPT and its unique auditory effects, termed diptogenia, was published in 2026.